campudus/tableaux/GETTING_STARTED.md

 }
 ```

+### Retrieving columns

 `GET /tables/:tableid/columns`

-Call this endpoint of a specific tables to retrieve its columns.
+Call this endpoint of a specific table to retrieve its columns.
 The different data type will be exampled later.
 Each table consists of at least one column.
 Additionally at least one of the tables columns does have the `identifier` flag.
 The `identifier` flag is used to distinguish one row to another.
 Multiple `identifier` columns are possible.
 The `identifier` value of a row is be used as a link value — this will be example in the data types chapter.

 ```
 {
   "columns": [
     {
-      "id": 1, // Unique column ID
+      "id": 1, // unique column ID
-      "ordering": 1, // Ordering can be ignored; used to determine sorting of columns "name": "name", // Internal and unique column name "kind": "shorttext", // Data type
+      "ordering": 1, // ordering can be ignored; used to determine sorting of columns "name": "name", // internal and unique column name "kind": "shorttext", // data type
-      "multilanguage": true, // Deprecated, false if languageType equals neutral "languageType": "language", // Language type can be neutral, language, or country "identifier": true, // Flag if this column is used to identify a row "displayName": { // User-friendly table name
+      "multilanguage": true, // deprecated, false if languageType equals neutral "languageType": "language", // language type can be neutral, language, or country "identifier": true, // flag if this column is used to identify a row "displayName": { // user-friendly column name
         "de": "Name",
         "en": "Name",
         "fr": "Nom",
         "es": "Nombre"
       },
-      "description": { // User-friendly table description
+      "description": { // user-friendly column description
         // ...
       }
     },